 Even if caffeine is not listed on the label for a weight-loss supplement that doesn’t mean the stimulant is not in there.
 Sources of caffeine include green tea, white tea, black tea, yerba mate, guarana and kola nut.
-When it comes to weight-loss, “a 100 mg dose of caffeine…increased energy expenditure by a mean of 9.2 kcal/hr more than placebo in healthy humans.
-Caffeine might also contribute to weight loss by increasing fat oxidation through sympathetic activation of the central nervous system and by acting as a diuretic,” says the Office of Dietary Supplements.
+According to the Office of Dietary Supplements, “a 100 mg dose of caffeine…increased energy expenditure by a mean of 9.2 kcal/hr more than placebo in healthy humans.
+Caffeine might also contribute to weight loss by increasing fat oxidation.”

 Green tea is part of many weight-loss supplements, but there is a trick to using it.
-“Green tea catechins combined with caffeine over a median of 12 weeks modestly yet significantly reduced body weight by a mean of 1.38 kg and waist circumference by a mean of 1.93 cm compared with caffeine alone,” based on a study in the American Journal of Clinical Nutrition.
+According to the American Journal of Clinical Nutrition, “Green tea catechins combined with caffeine over a median of 12 weeks modestly yet significantly reduced body weigh.”

-Chromium supplements are often marketed to people with diabetes (because it may help the body maintain blood glucose levels), but it is also proven to have a positive effect on weight-loss.
-“The evidence from available RCTs [randomized clinical trials] shows that chromium supplementation generates statistically significant reductions in body weight,” based on information from Obesity Reviews.
+Research shows chromium supplements may have a positive effect on weight-loss.
+According to the journal Obesity Reviews, “The evidence from available RCTs [randomized clinical trials] shows that chromium supplementation generates statistically significant reductions in body weight.”

-We’ve found a few weight-loss supplements over the years that include pyruvate, and for good reason.
-Clinical evidence shows, “the ingestion of 6 g of pyruvate for 6 wk, in conjunction with mild physical activity, resulted in a significant decrease in body weight and fat mass.”
+According to the journal Nutrition, “the ingestion of 6 g of pyruvate for 6 wk, in conjunction with mild physical activity, resulted in a significant decrease in body weight and fat mass.”

 White Kidney Bean

-The International Journal of Medical Sciences found that, “after 30 days, subjects receiving Phaseolus vulgaris extract [white kidney bean] with a carbohydrate-rich, 2000- to 2200-calorie diet had significantly greater reduction of body weight, BMI, fat mass, adipose tissue thickness, and waist,/hip/ thigh circumferences while maintaining lean body mass compared to subjects receiving placebo.”
+According to the International Journal of Medical Sciences, “after 30 days, subjects receiving Phaseolus vulgaris extract [white kidney bean] with a carbohydrate-rich, 2000- to 2200-calorie diet had significantly greater reduction of body weight, BMI, [and] fat mass.”

-There have been rumors that calcium can help reduce body weight, but those rumors are not supported with clinical evidence.
-The Annals of Internal Medicine followed dieters for two years, “Dietary supplementation with elemental calcium, 1500 mg/d, for 2 years had no statistically or clinically significant effects on weight in overweight and obese adults.”
+The Annals of Internal Medicine highlighted research from a two year study.
+“Dietary supplementation with elemental calcium, 1500 mg/d, for 2 years had no statistically or clinically significant effects on weight in overweight and obese adults.”